rblack42/GraphicsLib/documentation/GraphicsLib.rst

 ..  include::   /references.inc

-This graphics lib is a simple interface to freelut_ and OpenGL_ intended to be used by beginning C++ students.
+This graphics lib is a simple interface to freeglut_ and OpenGL_ intended to be used by beginning C++ students.
 The library is not a full featured one, instead it only provides a few primitives for drawing basic shapes on the screen.
 This library is used to introduce C++ classes to students, and gives them something